pedrobagatin/book-notes/README.md

   <li> A Concise History of Brazil</li>
   <li> The 4-Hour Workweek </li>
   <li> Deep Learning with Python </li>
+  <li> Why Nations Fail: The Origins of Power, Prosperity, and Poverty </li>
 </ul>

 <b> Series/Movies: </b>